opendistro/for-elasticsearch-docs/index.md

 ---

+## Builds

+If you want to modify the Open Distro for Elasticsearch code and build from source, instructions are in `README.md` of the [opendistro-build](https://github.com/opendistro-for-elasticsearch/opendistro-build) repository.
+Build scripts are in the `elasticsearch` and `kibana` directories.
+If your changes could benefit others, please consider submitting pull requests.

+---

 ## About Open Distro for Elasticsearch

 [Open Distro for Elasticsearch](https://opendistro.github.io/for-elasticsearch/) is supported by Amazon Web Services.
 All components are available under the [Apache License, Version 2.0](https://www.apache.org/licenses/LICENSE-2.0.html) on [GitHub](https://github.com/opendistro-for-elasticsearch/).